|

 Addiction?

-the reality of the great spiritual battle with lust use the term
+the reality of the spiritual battle with the evil of lust use the term

-sexual addiction as a politically correct way to make it seem that sexual
+sexual addiction as a politically correct way to make it seem that our

-behaviors are matters for medical oversight and control rather than matters of
+sexual behaviors are medical matters for scientific control rather than

-personal responsibility.
-But the truth is that your
+Consequently, the truth is that your recurring urges to consume pornography

 You have been duped especially